 And man is the Nebula versatile.
 It easily fits into a bag, making it easy to use in a number if different scenarios I’ve use it in my backyard, casting movies on a hung bed sheet for a group of neighbors.
 I’ve used it for streaming shows on my ceiling when I’m having that kind of day.
 I’ve constructed a mattress fort with my little cousins and used the projector for a viewing session of Trolls inside it.
 Last weekend, I brought it camping and cast a scene from IT on the side of tent to freak out my buddy who went to bed early.
 Like I said, versatile.

-Now, there’s a minor concession: It doesn’t cast cinema quality images (it’s definition is less than 720p).
+Now, there’s a minor concession: It doesn’t cast cinema quality images.
 But who cares?
 The picture is totally fine.
 You can see it.
 It’s just not ultra crisp or anything.
 Second, while flat and easy to rest on surfaces, the Nebula is a bit hard to position for the ideal picture.
 This is easily fixed, however, with the purchase of a tripod (it has a tripod-compatible slot on its underside).
 Otherwise, I have no gripes.

 Perhaps I’m in my honeymoon period with the Nebula.
-I’ve only had it for a few months now and am pretty head over heels for this thing.
+I’m pretty head over heels for this thing.
 Call it summer love.
+Call it forever love.
 But, I can’t see anything that will make me lose my faith in it in the future.
 It’s portable, easy to use, relatively inexpensive, and equally adept at playing movies for kids as it is creeping out your friends.
 What’s not to love?

 Every product on Fatherly is independently selected by our editors, writers, and experts.
 If you click a link on our site and buy something, we may earn an affiliate commission.